 On the right we have the common login screen that only asks for data entry (and we know this because we identify the inputs).

-Want to learn more about other strategies we use to increase our customers’ value?
-We specialize in crafting unique strategies to make your business stand out.
-Contact us.
+Contact us to learn more about other strategies we use to increase our customers’ value.
+At Interfaz we specialize in crafting unique strategies to make your business stand out.